AustinCodingAcademy/PHPIntermediate/syllabus/04 Object Oriented Programming.md

 ##### Card
 This class represents a single playing card

 ![Card](../images/Card.png "Card")

 ##### Deck
 This class represents a deck of cards.
 It should have the ability to shuffle the deck, and the ability to get one card from the deck.

 ![Deck](../images/Deck.png "Deck")

 ##### Player
 This class represents a player playing this game.
 The player should have a name, and a hand of Cards

 ![Player](../images/Player.png "Player")

-Finally, the sample code provides an example of an ```index.php``` file that instantiates the classes into objects and calls the appropriate methods.
-Please use the starter code as your guide and breathe life into the empty methods.
+The sample code provides an example of an ```index.php``` file that instantiates the classes into objects and calls the appropriate methods.
+Please use the starter code as your guide and breathe life into the empty methods